johnhbarragan/johnhbarragan.github.io/README.md

 Hi my name is Johnny Barragan.
-My GitHub portfolio page is located [here](https://github.com/johnhbarragan)
+I've been working in real eastate over the last 10 years and I'm excited to transition into a career in software development.
+Feel free to check out my GitHub portfolio page, located [here](https://github.com/johnhbarragan)

 # Growth Mindset
 After reading the following [article](https://www.atlassian.com/blog/inside-atlassian/growth-mindset), here are my thoughts...